This article is sponsored content brought to you by Hill’s.

-Osteoarthritis and obesity are perhaps the most common comorbidities seen in dogs.
+Osteoarthritis (OA) and obesity are perhaps the most common comorbidities in dogs.
 Overweight dogs are prone to mobility issues partly because excess weight puts extra stress and strain on weight-bearing joints.
-Dogs with osteoarthritis are also less able or willing to exercise, leading to, or exacerbating, weight problems.
-Hence, each issue is able to cause or exacerbate the other, so it is not surprising that in 2012, the Banfield “State of Pet Health” documented 40 per cent of dogs diagnosed with osteoarthritis at Banfield hospitals in the USA were also diagnosed as being overweight.
+Dogs with OA are also less able or willing to exercise, leading to, or exacerbating, weight problems.
+Complicating this relationship is the fact that adipose tissue is not inert, but produces a variety of hormones (adipokines) and inflammatory mediators which have detrimental effects on joint cartilage.

 A hallmark study conducted in related pairs of Labrador Retrievers in which half were fed ad lib and the other half were fed 25% less calories for their entire life.
 At 8 years of age, the ad lib fed dogs weighed 26% more than the restricted fed dogs.
 Radiographic evidence of OA was found in hip joints of 68% of ad-lib fed dogs, compared to only 14% of restricted-fed dogs.
 Maintaining lean body weight over the life-span of these dogs also significantly delayed the onset of hip OA by 6 years.
 In addition to taking twice as long for arthritis to show in their hips, the dogs that maintained a lean body weight lived an average of two years longer!